mpdairy/elm-argspec/README.md

 Often times you'll want to convert what you've scanned, especially positional commands and arguments, into Elm data types.
-For the example spec named `appSpec`, we might want to get a `Control` type that looks like this:
+For the example spec used above, named `appSpec`, we might want to make a `Control` type that looks like this:

 ```elm